Vastu Advice for plants

 Milky & Thorny plants – Vastu Advice for plants

-Except for rose and a few medicinal ones, all thorny plants give rise to tensions in the environment.
+Except few medicinal plants, all thorny plants give rise to tensions in the environment.
 Cactus is the worst.

-Tree & plants exuding white sap should also be kept off.
+Tree and plants exuding white sap should also be kept off.
 Lime and karonda etc. are OK in an orchard but not in residence or business premises.